-- DEFRA Senior Officials Programme Board (SOPB) will act as the seniordecision making forum, considering recommendations made by the PVSC, and arbiter in the case of disputes.
+- DEFRA Senior Officials Programme Board (SOPB) will act as the seniordecision making forum and arbiter in the case of disputes.
 The group will meet to discuss significant strategic issues or to facilitate dispute resolution. - The Inter-Ministerial Group (IMG) for EFRA has ultimate responsibility for making policy decisions based on the recommendations received, resolving contentious issues and for engaging to resolve disputes where resolution has not been achievable at lower levels.